If your looking for a ready-to -buy lithium ebike source check out Luna Cycle for the packs and the supplier we recommend.

 What format are the soft cells?
 Hard or soft shell?
 Big or small?

 There are two prevalent ideas in pack constructing in these modern days…one is to use larger pouch-like soft cells to construct the pack.
 The stealthiest battery chemistry by far is LiPo, large cells with power-dense cobalt in the anode chemistry, such as what comes in Hobby King cells.
-Here is what i mean by “large cell” lipo.
+Here is what I mean by “large cell” LiPo.
 These are soft pouches and large.
 When you use a pack made of these it will consist of fewer wired together cells than if you use small cylinder cells.

 How fire safe is the battery?

 Have a plan on where you are going to charge your bike before settling on a battery chemistry.
-If you live in a crowded apartment building and the only place you have to charge is in your living room floor, you may want to decide against any of the lithium technologies.
+If you live in a crowded apartment building and the only place you have to charge is in your living room floor, you may want to decide against any of these lithium technologies.

-Lead Acid (SLA) -
+Sealed Lead Acid (SLA)

 This is the old technology for e-bikes that is heavy as bricks and does not have longevity.
 Lead acid will double the weight of your electric bike.
 Unless you have to because of money restraints, we advise to steer way clear of lead acid batteries.
 Your bike will have a completely different feel and range if you spend the money on one of the new lithium technologies.

-Nickel Metal Hydride (nimh)-
+Nickel Metal Hydride (NiMH)-

 An older battery technology that was popular around 10 years ago as replacment for lead acid in some more expensive commercially available e-bikes.
-Today it has been obsoleted in e-bike applications because of the recent availability of lipo and lifepo4 cells.
-NiMh is a finicky technology to deal with.
+Today it has been obsoleted in e-bike applications because of the recent availability of LiPo and LiFePO4 cells.
+NiMH is a finicky technology to deal with.
 The packs do not have long life expectancy, and have to be treated delicately.
-One big problem for DIYers is that its very hard to safely charge NImh cells that have been soldered together in parallel.
-Extra care is needed for nimh in both assembling and charging.
+One big problem for DIYers is that its very hard to safely charge NiMh cells that have been soldered together in parallel.
+Extra care is needed for NiMH in both assembling and charging.

 For a complete write up on LiFePO4 care and trouble shooting read our story here.
-LiFePO4 cells nominal voltage is generally from 3.0-to 3.2 volts, and generally, lifepo4 is a heavier and less power dense than available lipo batteries and is not capably of as high of amperage discharge.
+LiFePO4 cells nominal voltage is generally from 3.0-to 3.2 volts, and generally, lifepo4 is a heavier and less power dense than available LiPo batteries and is not capable of as high of amperage discharge.

-Small hard cased a123 cells (about the size of a c battery) have been salvaged out of power drill packs, car battery packs etc, and have made it into the hands of e-bike DIYers who solder them together in series and in parallel to construct a pack big enough and powerful enough to power an e-bike.
+Small hard-cased A123 cells (about the size of a “C” battery) have been salvaged out of power drill packs, car battery packs etc, and have made it into the hands of e-bike DIYers who solder them together in series and in parallel to construct a pack big enough and powerful enough to power an e-bike.

-a123 cells are 3.3 volts per cells.
+A123 cells are 3.3 volts per cells (nominal).

 1 cell = 3.7 volts (nominal voltage, the average voltage across the entire ride))

 8s (8 cells in series) = 29.6 volts